philschanely/course-web3/src/pages/lessons/01-contemporary-tooling.md

 Hopefully you caught the key idea that SASS is a "CSS extension".
 Sass is just one of several other options for this same idea ([LESS](http://lesscss.org/) is another of the prominent ones).
 But what does that mean?

 Read more from the [Sass Basics tutorial](http://sass-lang.com/guide).

+For your own sites, review the Sass-related sections of the [Simple Starter instructions](https://gist.github.com/philschanely/cd70aac7d6a4a16d09fcfdc3b7e53916) for setting up local development using some helpful NPM tools.

 <Callout color="alternate">